The California Lottery: A Complete Guide for 2026

 The short answer is no, not really.
 California has not authorized online lottery sales, and you cannot legally buy California Lottery tickets from a residential computer or phone.
 This is despite the fact that many other states have moved to online lottery sales, courier services, and subscription models over the past decade.

-Check winning numbers on the official website or mobile app.
+- Check winning numbers on the official website or app

-Scan tickets using the mobile app’s Check-A-Ticket feature to see if you have won.
+- Scan tickets with the app’s Check-A-Ticket feature

 The California Lottery Mobile App

 The official California Lottery mobile app is available for iPhone and Android, and it is genuinely useful even if you cannot buy tickets through it.
-The app’s main features include:
+The app is free, has been around for several years, and the ticket-scanning feature alone is worth installing it.

-Ticket scanning using your phone’s camera.
-Point it at a Scratcher or draw game ticket and the app tells you if you won.
+Use your phone’s camera to scan a Scratcher or draw game ticket and the app tells you if you won.
 This is much faster than checking numbers manually.

 Winning numbers for all California Lottery games, available almost immediately after each draw.

-Jackpot updates showing current Powerball, Mega Millions, SuperLotto Plus, and other game jackpots.
+Current Powerball, Mega Millions, SuperLotto Plus, and other game jackpots at a glance.

-Second Chance entries directly from the app, by scanning your eligible losing tickets.
+Enter Second Chance drawings directly from the app by scanning your eligible losing tickets.

 Responsible Play and Lottery Odds Reality Check